![]() |

-Role Light Observation Helicopter/utility
+Type | Light Observation Helicopter/utility |

-National origin United States
+National origin | United States |

-McDonnell Douglas Helicopter Systems
+Manufacturer | Hughes Helicopters McDonnell Douglas Helicopter Systems MD Helicopters |

-Status In service
+Status | In service |

-Primary user United States Army
+Primary user | United States Army |

-Number built 1,420 (OH-6A)
+Number built | 1,420 (OH-6A |

-Variants MD Helicopters MH-6 Little Bird
+Variants | MD Helicopters MH-6 Little Bird MD Helicopters MD 500 McDonnell Douglas MD 500 Defender |

 During 1960, the United States Army issued Technical Specification 153 for a Light Observation Helicopter (LOH) capable of fulfilling various roles on the battlefield, including personnel transport, escort, casualty evacuation, observation, and attack missions.
 These would be used to replace its fleet of Bell H-13 Sioux, a compact first generation rotorcraft.
 Twelve companies opted to participate in the competition, Hughes Tool Company's Aircraft Division being one of them, submitted the Model 369 as its response.
 Two of these designs, those submitted by Fairchild-Hiller and Bell, were selected as finalists by the Army-Navy design competition board.
 However, the U.S. Army subsequently chose to include Hughes's Model 369 for further consideration as well.